 Karen Kitto‘s Fruit Mince Tarts are based on a traditional British recipe is a Christmas classic that dates back to the 13th-century.
 It typically is made from a combination of minced meat, fruit, and Middle Eastern spices, but this raw version uses all dried fruit as the filling.
 There are two different crusts: one nut-free and one made from cashews.
 These mini fruit mince tarts are the perfect size for a Christmas dessert spread: delicious enough to satisfy your sweet tooth, but small enough to leave room for more dessert.

 9. Panettone: Milanese Sweet Bread

 Panettone, also known as pan dulce, is a sweet bread originating from Italy, but it’s gained popularity all over the world during the holidays, particularly in South America.
+Try this recipe by Clarisa Ponce de Leon.
 It’s the perfect treat for any occasion.
 Inviting a friend over for coffee?
 Offer them a slice.
 Craving a snack?
 You know what to do.
 You won’t be able to get enough of it.

 10. Poppy Seed Roll

 Having Tatana Shamma‘s Poppy Seed Roll on the side of a cup of coffee or tea on Christmas is unbeatable, especially when the roll is fresh and full of natural ingredients.
 This delicious cake is popular across Central and Eastern Europe during the holiday season.
 This raw version has a filling made of poppy seeds and coconut oil and a cake made from dates and almond flour — yum!